 2) The life of the church and its membership demands that it “continue in the faith grounded and settled, and be not moved away from the hope of the gospel,” Colossians 1:23-29.

 3. False prophets among the churches.
-Peter announces in his Letter to the scattered Jews and saints there will be false teachers among them.
+Peter announces in his letter to the scattered Jews and saints that there will be false teachers among them.
 Notice: “But there were false prophets also among the people, even as there shall be false teachers among you, who privily shall bring in damnable heresies, even denying the Lord that bought them, and bring upon themselves swift destruction.
-And many shall follow their pernicious ways; by reason of which the way of truth shall be evil spoken of.
+And many shall follow their pernicious ways; because of which the way of truth shall be evil spoken of.
 And through covetousness shall they with feigned words make merchandise of you: whose judgment now of a long time lingereth not, and their damnation slumbereth not,” 2 Peter 2:1-3.
 An analysis:

 1) First, “I have not sent the prophets, and they have run, I have not spoken unto them, and they have prophesied,” Jeremiah 23:21.